vinceimbat/vinceimbat/content/thoughts/daily working log.md

 sr-interval: 3
 sr-ease: 250
 ---
-During [[thoughts/my daily routine|my daily routine]], I write for a few minutes about how I'm feeling and my intentions for the day.
+During [[my daily routine|my daily routine]], I write for a few minutes about how I'm feeling and my intentions for the day.
 This goes to the daily note for that day.